 Underwear aside, “any tight clothing can trap moisture in the groin area,” Gersh says.
 And that moisture can have stinky, irritating side effects.

 Getting plenty of ventilation between your legs is vital to good vaginal health.
-Though substantial evidence is lacking, medical professionals say daily thong wearing can also cause suspect vaginal odors.
-There can be accidental transfers of rectal bacteria towards the vagina and urinary tract potentially resulting in foul odors or worse.
+Though substantial evidence is lacking, healthcare professionals say daily thong wearing can also cause suspect vaginal odors.
+There can be accidental transfers of rectal bacteria toward the vagina and urinary tract, potentially resulting in foul odors or worse.

 So, if you’re noticing a change in odor — or want to reduce your chances of noticing a change in odor — she recommends staying away from skin-tight leggings and jeans.

 Again, the vagina is going to have some natural odor.
 And that natural odor can vary slightly based on factors like your diet and menstrual cycle.

 As for unusual vaginal odor, there are three main causes, according to Gersh:

 - changes in the bacterial makeup of the vaginal canal